Key Takeaways

 - The handbook isn't a contract

-Keep the signed acknowledgments forever.
+Keep the signed acknowledgments as part of your long-term personnel records.

 Common Handbook Mistakes